MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 -   While in live mode, select **Erase all** ![Erase all](media/3aab547aa81003ad181eceadc2c83a47.png "Erase all") to erase all of the annotations made during that call.

 > [!NOTE]
-> Specific drawings or arrows can’t be removed.
-Only the [!include[pn-hololens](../includes/pn-hololens.md)] user can make changes to or delete pictures added by an expert.
+> * Specific drawings or arrows can’t be removed.
+> *	Each call participant can only remove the annotations they added

+## Share files (with a Remote Assist HoloLens user only)

+There are two ways to share a OneDrive file or local file with a Remote Assist HoloLens user.
+Supported files include .jpg, bmp, png, tif, pdf, and still gif.

+* From the mixed reality tool bar, select the Share File feature to share a file from OneDrive or your computer.
+The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
+*	From the Teams chat, select Attach file to share a file from OneDrive or your computer.

+When you share a file, it will pop up as a new slate in the Remote Assist HoloLens user’s space and a link to the file will be shared in the chat.
+All call participants can annotate a file displayed in the Remote Assist HoloLens user’s space.

+> ![Note]
+After adding them, files can’t be moved, deleted, or resized by the Teams user.

+Accessing the file after the call:
+*	Any call participant can find the link to the file in the Teams chat.
+*	During the call, the Remote Assist HoloLens user can save the file to their OneDrive for future reference by tapping the OneDrive icon in the top right corner of the slate.
+The file is then automatically saved to a OneDrive folder called “HoloLens Received Files.”

-## Share your desktop or a running application with a Dynamics 365 Remote Assist user
+## Share your desktop or a running application (with a Remote Assist HoloLens user only)

-When you share your desktop or running application with a [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] user, the user's video feed will change to a solid color.
-They'll still be able to use all the tools in the toolbar even though their video feed will no longer be displayed.
+You may want to share your desktop or running application with a Remote Assist user.
+For example, this is useful if you'd like to communicae information that's not captured in a document that you can share with the Remote Assist user.

 To share your desktop or a running application: